Product

 LTV and Churn

-The reason those LTVs will likely be so different is because of one nasty word: churn.
+Those LTVs will likely be so different because of one nasty word: churn.

 Generally speaking, users on your lowest-priced plans will also have the highest churn, making it your most dismal LTV compared to the other plans.

-And remember what we said earlier?
+Remember what we said earlier?
 LTV drives what you can spend to acquire customers.
-If the average customer takes $200 to acquire, it makes no sense to spend that to get a customer with an LTV of $100.
+If the average customer takes $200 to acquire, it makes no sense to spend that to acquire a customer with an LTV of $100.

 Knowing what your LTV is for each customer segment is critical.

-This is something Baremetrics (SaaS analytics & insights) offers right out of the proverbial box, available as soon as you connect your account.
+Baremetrics (SaaS analytics & insights) offers this right out of the box, available as soon as you connect your account.

 How to increase customer lifetime value

-Knowing your average customer lifetime value is nice.
-But just looking at a number on a graph won’t help you grow your business.
+Knowing your average customer lifetime value is nice, but just looking at a number on a graph will not help you grow your business.

-Unless you do something with the KPIs you’re tracking, they’re pointless.
+Unless you do something with the KPIs you track, they’re pointless.

-So next, we’re going to talk about how to use lifetime value analysis (it’s easier than it sounds) and other tactics to improve your LTV.
+So, next, let's discuss how to use lifetime value analysis (it’s easier than it sounds) and other tactics to improve your LTV.

 Interview your customers with the highest lifetime value

-So for this first tactic, you’re going to identify the customers with a higher lifetime value than your average, and learn more about them.
+For this first tactic, you’ll identify customers with a higher lifetime value than your average and learn more about them.

 Specifically, you want to learn: